Skip to content

 There has historically been a perception that wp_kses() is slow.
 While it is a bit slower than other escaping functions, the difference is minimal and does not have as much of an impact as most slow queries or uncached functions would.
 (For more information, read Zack Tollman’s wp_kses investigation.)

-It is important to note that most WordPress functions properly prepare the data for output, and additional escaping is not needed.
+It is important to note that some WordPress functions properly prepare the data for output, and additional escaping is not needed.

 Encode URL parameters